exciting-io/slack-bot-server/README.md

     $ gem install slack-bot-server

+### Optional queue stores

+The default queueing mechanism uses Redis as its underlying store, but you are not tied to this - any object that has the API `#push`, `#pop` and `#clear` can be used -- and so Redis is not an explicit dependency.

+However, if you are happy to use Redis (as the examples below to), you shouldensure to add the `redis` gem to your `Gemfile` or your local rubygems installation.

 ## Usage

 To use the server in your application, you'll need to create a short script that sets up your integration and then runs the server process.
 Here's a simple example: